So, you want to work in pharmaceutical sales, but you don’t have selling experience.

 It shouldn’t have to be said, but if you do get an interview, dress appropriately.

-Sales is an industry where in most cases a nice suit and excellent grooming is an essential part when targeting this type of job.
+In most cases, sales is an industry where a nice suit and excellent grooming is an essential part when targeting this type of job.

 You will want to make a superior first impression when you go for your interview.